mlcommons/medperf/docs/getting_started/shared/before_we_start.md

 #### Download the Necessary files

-We provide a script that downloads necessary files so that you follow the tutorial smoothly.
+A script is provided to download all the necessary files so that you follow the tutorial smoothly.
 Run the following: (make sure you are in MedPerf's root folder)

 ```bash
 sh tutorials_scripts/setup_{{page.meta.tutorial_id}}_tutorial.sh